Phylogenetics-Brown-BIOL1425/phylogeneticbiology/analyses/siphonophore_16s/README.md

 Remember to keep a notebook of what you do.
 You can include a link to this file, record the commands you use, and add various comments about results etc...

+Some of the steps below require that you load some modules with specialized software.
+If you are using your guest account that has been created for this class (eg, guest168) then all the needed modules are loaded when you log in and you can skip to the next section.
+If you are using a different oscar account, you will need to manually load the modules.

+To see all the modules that are available on the system, use the
+command:

+    module avail

+To load the modules needed below, enter:

+    module load python
+    module load biol1425
+    module load R
+    module load mafft
+    module load raxml

 ### Getting the data